ismail-safha/ecom_nextjs_cms/README.md

       in this step i get 3 problem to install sanity solution -1. versine node did not agree with sanity , so i used it sanity @sanity/cli@2.29.3 -2. problem number two :file found in plugin "@sanity/base" solution: add "@sanity/base" in env sanity.json

+4. List Products
+   1. add localhost:3000 to the CORS origins in sanity
+   2. fetch products from sanity
+   3. render them in the screen